anurag-kqi/MI-7-systems/know_base/process/process.md

     child process can start running a new program, using exec system call.
 - process can terminate using return from main or exit call any where in the programs.
 While terminating, it can pass a status to the parent process.
 - parent process can wait for the child process to terminate using wait system call.

+Q20: assignment: Create 10 children processes, and wait for 5 of them, and then parent will do some thing for some time and then wait for the remaining 5 proceses.

+Q21: How does wait work?
+- for example:
+    - parent process id 1001 has created a new procees 1020 using fork
+    - Both parent process and child process are doing something
+    - Now if parent process wants to figure out completion of child process, then it will make wait system call
+    - wait system call with block until the child 1020 terminates (exit, or return or signal or excetion)
+    - child process can pass exit code to parent, provided parent has given the address to memory location

+Q22: How does a process starts running a new program?
+- Process needs to call exec system call, that takes path of the executable as paramter and argument